smarter-sh/smarter/doc/GOOD_CODING_PRACTICE.md

-# Usage of Code Management Best Practices
+# Code Management Best Practices

 This microservice fully conforms to [12-Factor methodology](./Twelve_Factor_Methodology.md).
 Moreover, this repo is used as an instrutional tool for university courses as well as by multiple videos in my [YouTube Channel](https://youtube.com/@FullStackWithLawrence), including various tutorials about good coding practices and good code management.
 Of note: